 This is a special civil action on certiorari filed by creditor Philippine Investment One assailing the Order dated 18 August 2020 issued by the Rehabilitation Court which denied the creditor's motion to suspend the rehabilitation proceedings and granted the Company's motion for the cancellation of the annotations and encumbrances on its properties.
-The case is currently pending and the Company is awaiting further orders from the Court of Appeals.
+The case is currently pending with the Court of Appeals.